 By saying salary expectations are negotiable, a candidate might just be letting you know that overall lifestyle, company culture and opportunities are important to them and they are not focused solely on money.
 They may just want to learn more about the job, company, benefits, and career training before getting into salary discussions.

 Get on the Same Page, Avoid Asking About Pay History

-Setting salary levels is tricky, and it’s getting trickier every day.
-If you have any questions about how to handle the legal ramifications of a new law or more questions on pay history, please do not hesitate to give us a call.
-We have Avitus Group HR experts on hand to answer any pay history questions you may have.
+Setting salary levels is a delicate task, and it’s getting more difficult every day.
+If you have any questions about how to handle the legal ramifications of a new law or more questions on pay history, please don’t hesitate to give us a call.
+We have Avitus Group HR experts on-hand to answer any pay history questions you may have.